dragonlost/Onstep_Generator/README.md

 ## Compatibility :
 Version Beta_0.6 of Generator is compatible with 15/05/2018 OnStep Alpha Version.
+The default settings are the same as OnStep

 Executable is compatible with __Windows__ and __Linux__ (__MacOS__ *ToDo...*).